aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** First, values larger or equal to 630 and smaller than 700 from [Landscape classification](#Ch05.03) are coded as 1, and all other values as NA.
 Then, the layer (1 = presence) is covered over the nulls layer (presence = 0) and written to file (matching the input).
-Finally, with the function `egvtools::landscape_function()` total edge between the two classes is calculated.
+Next, with the workflow `egvtools::landscape_function()` total edge between the two classes is calculated.
 During the calculation of the landscape metric, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values